Azure-Samples/iot-edge-hmi-module/README.md

 1. Build and Run the solution

    Select the *deployment.template.json* file in the VS Code Explorer pane (file explorer) and right click to display the context menu.
-Select *Build and Run IoT Edge Solution*.
+Select *Build and Run IoT Edge Solution in Simulator*.

    This command issues *docker build* command for each module in the selected deployment manifest.